euracresearch/LTSER_DataPaper/README.md

 # IT25_LTSER_DataPaper

-Repository containing script for the IT25 LTSER Data Paper
+Repository containing R scripts for the IT25 LTSER Data Paper

 Author: S. Della Chiesa